GannettDigital/busterbunny.js/README.md

 //raise event against bus
-//this will be done when connection and channel is available busterBunny.raiseEvents('id.1001', { data: { x: 9001 } }, onAfterRaised);
+//this will be done when connection and channel is available

+//raise events without AMQP options (see amqplib for available options) busterBunny.raiseEvents('id.1001', { data: { x: 9001 } }, onAfterRaised);

-//raise events against, providing AMQP options (see amqplib for available options) busterBunny.raiseEvents('id.1002', { data: { x: 9002 } }, {amqp: 'options here'}, onAfterRaised);
+//raise events, providing AMQP options busterBunny.raiseEvents('id.1002', { data: { x: 9002 } }, {amqp: 'options here'}, onAfterRaised);

+//NOTE: calls to raiseEvents are required to provide a callback as the last parameter

 //subscribe to events from bus
 //this will be done when connection and channel is available